US Passport for Newborn Babies

 One parent (with sole custody of the newborn baby)

 If only one parent is applying, he must do the following.
-First it is important to accompany the baby.
-Second it is important to show documents required.
-Last, it is important to show evidence of what happened to the other parent.
 If a written letter from the non-accompanying parent is provided, the letter should be less than 3 months old.

 - Appear in person with the newborn baby.